thnee/blotter/content/articles/cloud-network-design.md

 and you are free to utilize a `/8` base network to create subnets of any size.

 Furthermore subnets in GCP are a regional resource that spans across availability zones.
-Again, this is different from AWS where subnets are limited to an availability zone.
+Again, this is different from AWS where subnets are limited to one availability zone.

-So, while we still want to follow the same general design principles — and the base network of `/8` is still the same size — the additional freedom in GCP allows allows for wider margins and more elbow-room.
+So, while we still want to follow the same general design principles — and the base network of `/8` is still the same size — the additional freedom in GCP allows for wider margins and more elbow-room.
-Which means that we can make our subnets slightly larger (larger subnet size meaning a smaller netmask number).
+Which means that we can make our subnets slightly larger.
+(Larger network size meaning a smaller netmask).

 So let's slice the subnets at `/20`.
 Then we have taken the 24 available bits and divided them exactly in half.